alexandru-savinov/BalancedNewsGo/docs/codebase_documentation.md

         *   Sets up Swagger UI (`/swagger/*any`).
 *   **Dependencies:** Gin, SQLx, godotenv, Swaggo, and most `internal/` packages (`db`, `llm`, `rss`, `api`, `metrics`).
 *   **Usage:** `go run cmd/server/main.go` - starts the server (default port 8080).
+    *   *Note: If running the server directly or via `make run`, ensure port 8080 is free.
+Port conflict errors (e.g., "Only one usage of each socket address") can occur if the port is already in use.
+Refer to `docs/testing.md` for troubleshooting port conflicts.*
 *   **Note:** Several obsolete functions exist in the codebase related to the legacy web rendering:
     *   `articleDetailHandler`: A placeholder function marked with a TODO that was never fully implemented
     *   `articlesHandler`: Unused duplicate of the legacy handler functionality